 The fan unit that works in conjunction with the air handler is the fan that actually blows the air throughout a home or building.
 If the unit starts making odd noises or fails to blow at all, the main air conditioning fan may need to be replaced.

 A very common indicator of AC air handler unit trouble is condensate pan leaks.
 AC units work hard during the summer and create a lot of condensation that will accumulate in the pan below the air handler.
 As algae builds up in the lines, it can clog the drain line, causing the pan to overflow and potentially cause water damage.
 In some cases, bugs or mice may have entered the drain line from the outside of the house and clogged the line.
 If you notice moisture or water pooling below your air handler, a condensate leak is usually the cause.

 Dirty AC Blowers

 The filters in your home’s air handling unit protect its blower assembly.
 A typical AC unit circulates air through a “squirrel cage” blower fan in your home’s ductwork.
 It’s absolutely crucial for you to check and change air filters at least on a monthly basis when the system is in use.
 It’s possible for air conditioning airflow to double when a very dirty fan of this type is cleaned or replaced.

 Contaminated blower compartments can lead to poor indoor air quality.
 Leaks into the blower compartment of an HVAC air handler can create mold problems as well.
 This condition suggests that the unit has not had seasonal AC maintenance.

 These are the most common problems pertaining to an AC system’s air handler unit.
-If you observe one or more, contact Michael Bonsby Heating & Air Conditioning today for professional AC services.
+If you observe one or more, contact Michael Bonsby HVAC & Plumbing today for professional AC services.